Cape May County Women's Commission

 Rules & Procedures

-The Cape May County's Women's Advisory Commission has prescribed rules and procedures that all members of the board must abide by.
+The Cape May County's Women's Commission has prescribed rules and procedures that all members of the board must abide by.